 I’ll spare you the the details but let’s just say there were a few choice words said and the entire itme I was laughing at the situation which Marc did not fine comical, butthe end, the wardrobes are gone and we’re still married.
 We passed the Ikea test!!
 Let’s celebrate with cake.

 Around this time of year I always get a craving for carrot cake.
 It’s not my favorite cake out of all the cakes but I do love it’s spiced carrot-y goodness.
 What I don’t love about it is how greasy it always seems to be.
 Does anyone else notice that?
 Looking at a few recipes I’ve realized why – there is so much oil in traditional recipes!
 Since I’ve been accused of ruining people’s healthy diets with all of my brown butter and chocolate recipes, I set out to make a healthier version of carrot cake.

 Since carrot cake is a pretty hefty cake to begin with, with all of the shredded carrots, coconut, nuts, raisins, whatever else you care to throw in there, I didn’t think that using mostly whole wheat flour would make much of a difference.
-I traded 3/4 of the all-purpose for whole wheat and didn’t even blink an eye at the texture of the cake.
-You could try using all whole-wheat flour but I don’t mind a little of the regular stuff.
+I used white whole wheat flour and you couldn’t tell a difference at all!

 For my add-ins I nixed the nuts and raisins but you could definitely throw some in there if that’s your thang.
 I’m just not a fan.

-After all of these healthy substitutions, these bars were still delicious!
+After all of these healthy substitutions, these Healthy Carrot Cake Bars with Greek Yogurt Frosting were still SO delicious!
 They would be great on Easter when you want some carrot cake but perhaps something a little lighter after a meal of ham and scalloped potatoes.
 We ate them for dessert, for a snack, and even for breakfast.
-There are, afterall, vegetables in them which automatically qualifies it as breakfast-acceptable.
+There are, after all, vegetables in them which automatically qualifies it as breakfast-acceptable.